Are guaranteed insurance investment products worth investing?

 How much to invest in insurance?

 Now as insurance products seem to be an attractive investment choice, the question arises whether 100% investment should be done in insurance?
-The obvious answer is no. Insurance products provide guaranteed return but offer lower return compared to other asset classes.
+The obvious answer is no. Insurance products provide guaranteed returns but offer lower returns compared to other asset classes.
 The choice depends on the risk-return trade-off.
 The proportion of ideal investment in insurance depends on the risk preference of

 The author of this article is CA Shirish Jagnani.
 If you have any queries concerning the above article.
 Please write to us either in the comments section below or email the author on shirishjagnani89@gmail.